Why Use Smooth Scrolling?

 Scroll to a DOM Element

-This option creates an automatic smooth animated scroll to an element within the DOM:
+This option creates an automatic smooth scrolling animation to an element within the DOM:

 This piece of code looks for the DOM element with ID orangeable, then scrolls to the top portion of that element until it's in view.